Inverse Multiobjective Optimization Through Online Learning: Experiments

-In this example, we consider various noisy decisions arising from different investors in a stock market.
-More precisely, we consider a portfolio selection problem, where investors need to determine the fraction of their wealth to invest in each security in order to maximize the total return and minimize the total risk.
-The portfolio selection process typically involves the cooperation between an investor and a portfolio analyst, where the analyst provides an efficient frontier on a certain set of securities to the investor and then the investor selects a portfolio according to her preference to the returns and risks.
+We next consider noisy decisions arising from different investors in a stock market.
+More precisely, we consider a portfolio selection problem, where investors need to determine the fraction of their wealth to invest in each security to maximize the total return and minimize the total risk.
+The process typically involves the cooperation between an investor and a portfolio analyst, where the analyst provides an efficient frontier on a certain set of securities to the investor and then the investor selects a portfolio according to her preference to the returns and risks.
 The classical Markovitz mean-variance portfolio selection \cite{markowitz1952portfolio} in the following is used by analysts.

 where $ \mathbf{r} \in \bR^{n}_{+}$ is a vector of individual security expected returns, $Q \in \bR^{n \times n}$ is the covariance matrix of securities returns, $\mfx$ is a portfolio specifying the proportions of capital to be invested in the different securities, and $b_{i}$ is an upper bound on the proportion of security $i$, $\forall i \in [n]$.